Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 ## Track app actions

-Actions are events that occur in your app.
-You can use this API to track and measure an action.
+Actions are events that occur in your application.
+You can use the `trackAction` method to track and measure an action.
 Each action has one or more corresponding metrics that are incremented each time the event occurs.
-For example, you might call this API for each new subscription each time an article is viewed, or each time a level is completed.
+For example, you can use an action to track new subscriptions, every time an article is viewed, or every time a level is completed.

 {% hint style="warning" %}
-Call this API when an event that you want to track occurs.
+You want to use the `trackAction` method when you want to track an occurring event.
 In addition to the action name, you can send additional context data with each track action call.
 {% endhint %}

 {% hint style="info" %}
-If you installed and configured the Analytics extension, this method sends an Analytics action tracking hit with the optional context data that you provide.
+If you installed and configured the Adobe Analytics extension, this method sends an Adobe Analytics action tracking hit with the provided optional context data.
 {% endhint %}

 {% tabs %}